Aston Martin: The British Art of Silent Excellence

 After a long absence from Formula 1, Aston Martin returned to the starting grids in 2021 with its own team.

-The Aston Martin F1 Team
+The Aston Martin F1 Team stable

-Excellence that doesn't boast
+Excellence that does not boast

 Craftsmanship as a deliberate choice